CeeCeeMe1/RigCee/README.md

 ### Bone mapping file
 Export and import the bone mapping to and from a json file.

+**NOTE: the bone mapping UI does not update after importing a file.
+BUT the bone mapping is loaded and will work**

 **The filename is saved in the presets but you must explicitly import the file after loading a preset.**

+## Bone mapping Panel
-The bone mapping itself is not part of the settings.
+The bone mapping itself is **NOT** saved in the presets!

+Make sure the mapping is complete and that you don't map to the same bone more than once!
+This will result errors in the scripts.

 ### Rename bones
 This is the first action to execute, this will rename the bones in the Import armature the mapped bone name in the Target armature.